manticoresoftware/manticoresearch/docs/sphinxql_reference/describe_syntax.rst

 Percolate index schemas
 -----------------------

-If you apply ``DESC`` statement to percolate index it will show the `outer` schema which is used to view stored queries.
-That schema is fixed and same for all local pq indexes:
+If you apply ``DESC`` statement to a percolate index it will show the `outer` schema which is used to view the stored queries.
+That schema is fixed and the same for all local pq indexes:

 .. code-block:: mysql